-Every week after Mass we eat together during coffee hour.
-Please do plan to eat with us, and please do not plan to bring any food.
+Every week after Mass, we eat together during coffee hour.
+Please plan on joining us in the hall next to the church, and please do not plan to bring any food.
 It is our honor to serve you as our guest.

 Coffee hour is also a great time to get your questions answered.
 Don’t be afraid to ask any questions.
 We will not be offended.
-You will find that there are many people who have asked the same questions as you have.
+You will find that many people have asked the same questions as you have.